kryops/01v96-remote/raspberry/documentation.md

 # Setup on Raspberry Pi

+**wARNING: This documentation was created for the Raspberry (1) Model B using NodeJS v0.10.24.
+It has not been tested with the newer models or the newer NodeJS version that is now required.
+Please proceed with caution!**

 There are 2 options to connect the 01v96 to the Raspberry Pi:

 *   Connect via USB